tcskill/mas-issue-automation/README.md

-# mas-issue-automation
+# Repository Watcher
-Automation workflow for opening an issue for a repository.

-This checks unread notifications for a release of a repository.
-If a release is found for that repo, then an issue is opened in a specified repository.
-That notification is then marked as read so it isn't processed again.
+This github workflow "watches" a repository for releases.
+If a new release from the repo is found in the notifications, then an issue is opened.
+The Script is a bash script that can be used on it's own as well outside of github workflows.

-Requirement:
+Requires:
 - an access token is required that has access to read notifications and access to create an issue.
+- the account the access token belongs to, must subscribe to notifications from the repository it is watching